Oh yes it’s garbage night

 Oh what a night (oh what a night)

-People who know my husband only as a serious-minded scientist could hardly imagine, come Tuesday trash-taking-out night, his jaunty rendition of Kool & the Gang’s Ladies Night.
+People who know my husband only as a serious-minded scientist could hardly imagine: Come Tuesday trash-taking-out night, that’s his jaunty rendition of Kool & the Gang’s Ladies Night.

 My friend understood immediately, and offered some great examples.
 She is a massage therapist, and her “treatment targets” specifically apply to her, but they might help you establish your own targets.